Optimal Control of Differentially Flat Systems is Surprisingly Easy: Introduction

-The overwhelming majority of research on trajectory generation with differential flatness uses collocation techniques, i.e., finding optimal parameters for a set of basis functions in the flat output space.
-Under this approach, a designer selects an appropriate basis function for their application, e.g., polynomial splines \cite{Mellinger2011MinimumQuadrotors,Sreenath2013TrajectorySystem}, Bezier curves \cite{Milam2003Real-TimeSystems}, Fourier transforms \cite{Ogunbodede2020OptimalSystems}, or piece-wise constant functions \cite{Kolar2017Time-optimalCrane}.
-The parameters of these basis functions are optimally determined before they are transformed back to the original coordinates of the nonlinear dynamical system, which yields the optimal trajectory for the selected basis.
-A rigorous overview of this approach is given in a recent textbook \cite{Sira-Ramirez2018DifferentiallySystems}.
+The overwhelming majority of research on trajectory generation with differential flatness uses collocation techniques, i.e., finding optimal parameters for a set of basis functions in the flat space.
+Under this approach, a designer selects an appropriate basis function for their application, e.g., polynomial splines in \cite{Mellinger2011MinimumQuadrotors,Sreenath2013TrajectorySystem}, Bezier curves in \cite{Milam2003Real-TimeSystems}, Fourier transforms in \cite{Ogunbodede2020OptimalSystems}, or piece-wise constant functions in \cite{Kolar2017Time-optimalCrane}.
+The parameters of these basis functions are optimally determined to yield the optimal trajectory for the selected basis.
+A rigorous overview of this approach is given in the recent textbook by \cite{Sira-Ramirez2018DifferentiallySystems}.

+In contrast, we propose an indirect approach that seeks a solution by solving a set of optimality conditions.

+Our approach is similar to contemporary methods, such as NOSNOC (see \cite{NOSNOC}) and the Method of Evolving Junctions (MEJ); see \cite{Li2017MethodObstacles}.
+Each of these algorithms explicitly resolves the junctions that arise in the optimal control problem.
+NOSNOC was developed to solve systems with switched dynamics, and explicitly includes the switching point in its discretization.
+Similarly, MEJ has been used for optimal navigation in discrete flow fields (see \cite{Zhai2022MethodFields}), where the boundary between different flow regions are explicitly resolved.
+Similarly, our approach generates a collection of optimal trajectory segments between discrete junctions.
+However, we determine the optimal junctions using standard root-finding algorithms, whereas NOSNOC discretizes the entire space, and MEJ uses a stochastic global search method.

+We also note that the MEJ has primarily been applied to linear systems with quadratic objective functions, e.g., see \cite{Li2017MethodObstacles}.
+Furthermore, our approach gives an equation that describes the system's trajectory between junctions, whereas MEJ and NOSNOC give no such construction.